thisisyomans/robotirade/README.md

 The downloads for Mac and Windows are ready, and will be available\
 on the website (whenever that is ready).

+Mac: opens up the game window
+Windows: opens up the game windows + a terminal (just leave it open,\
+it makes it easier for Windows)

+The game may not run smoothly the first time around, because PyInstaller\
+is nobody's best friend.

 ## How To Play

 W - move character (soldier) upwards\